TeachTrails/teachtrails-backlog/README.md

 # TeachTrails Backlog

-This repository contains the public backlog for the web application [TeachTrails](https://app.teachtrails.com).
+This repository contains the public issue-tracker & backlog for the web application [TeachTrails](https://app.teachtrails.com).